jpwexperience/ffclipcut/README.md

 Currently output is optimized for .mp4 and .mov formats

-Video Stream encoded as H.264 unless -1 crf value is chosen Audio Stream encoded as AAC
+Video Stream encoded as H.264 unless crf value of -1 is chosen.

+Audio Stream encoded as AAC

 Script will search the directory the input file is in for external subtitle files.